canonical/ubuntu-pro-client/README.md

 - Their interval since last successful run is already exceeded.

-There is a random delay applied to the timer, to desynchronize job execution time on machines spinned at the same time, avoiding multiple synchronized calls to the same service.
+There is a random delay applied to the timer, to desynchronize job execution time on machines spun at the same time, avoiding multiple synchronized calls to the same service.

 Current jobs being checked and executed are: